Largemouth Bass & Bluegill, Option 1

 - Reduce initial Bluegill stocking by 100 and add 100 Redear Sunfish.

 By stocking Redear Sunfish, they will feed on snails, which can help prevent the spread of some unsightly parasitic fluke worms.
-If Bluegill and Bass are already established, more than 100 Redear Sunfish per acre may be needed.
-Redear Sunfish are unable to overwinter in some northern locations.
+If Bluegill and Bass are already established, more than 100 Redear Sunfish per acre may be needed, plus you should stock minnows to deflect the attention of the bass.
 Note, Redear Sunfish are a southern species and may not survive winter in Northern Illinois or Wisconsin.

 Northern Pike or Muskellunge or Tiger Muskie Option

-- 1 to 2 Northern Pike stocked after Bass are reproducing – do not stock any Muskie or Tiger Muskie!
+- 1 to 2 Northern Pike Or Muskellunge Or Tiger Muskie stocked after Bass are reproducing – do not stock Northern Pike and Muskie together!

-Ponds that have Largemouth Bass reproducing prolifically generally benefit from having small amounts of a larger predator species present.
-This large predator is more likely to feed on Bass than Bluegill, mainly because they are easier for them to swallow because of body shape.
+Ponds that have Largemouth Bass actively reproducing generally benefit from having small amounts of a larger predators present.
+This large predator is more likely to feed on Bass than Bluegill, mainly because they are easier for them to swallow due to body shape.
 We do not recommend mixing large predator species because Northern Pike generally out-compete Muskellunge in the upper midwest.

 Smallmouth Bass Option